 - They’re very common, even in predominately white, middle- to upper-middle class college-educated Americans.

 Do you want to know your ACE score?
-You can take a shortened version of the ACE questionnaire on this site, at Got Your Ace Score?.
-That section also has information about the genesis of the ACE Study.
+You can take a shortened version of the ACE questionnaire at Got Your Ace Score?
+That section also has a Resilience Questionnaire, which points out the ways that ACEs can be counterbalanced.
+The section also contains some information about the genesis of the ACE Study, but here’s a good overview of the origins of the ACE Study and the parallel research into the neurobiology of toxic stress, the long-term consequences of toxic stress on the body’s organ systems, and the role of ACEs in epigenetics.

 ACESTooHigh is the go-to site for background, news and information about: